1994–95 United States network television schedule

 The following is the 1994–95 network television schedule for the six major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1994 through August 1995.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1993–94 season.

 All times are Eastern and Pacific, with certain exceptions, such as Monday Night Football.

+This was the first season in which the entirety of primetime network programming was presented in stereo sound.

-This was the first season to feature the United Paramount Network and The WB Television Network, as both launched in January 1995.
-Both networks would ultimately shutdown and form The CW in September 2006.
+Two new networks, the United Paramount Network and The WB Television Network, launched in January 1995.
+Both networks would ultimately shutdown and merge to form The CW in September 2006.